-If you aren’t familiar with this style it is a mixture of old, rustic, somewhat industrial decor.
-You will often see rugged textiles, sturdy materials, wrought iron and wood finishes.
+If you aren’t familiar with this style it is a mixture of old, rustic, and somewhat industrial decor.
+You will often see rugged textiles, sturdy materials, wrought iron, and wood finishes.
 It gives off a cozy and “lived-in” feel.

 Bree Larson over at Raineandpine.com decorated her living room to embody this farmhouse cottage style and she did it beautifully.

 Temporary wallpaper has been a favorite of mine for a few years!
 It’ wasn’t until my renter bathroom makeover that I realized how many renters were looking for solutions to add some color and texture to their walls without having to paint.

 Temporary wallpaper is a wonderful solution to this problem and it isn’t hard to apply to your walls.
 I will say that it does require a lot of time to do it depending on the amount of wall space trying to be covered.